TerraMasterOfficial/app-pkg-tools/Manual.md

 If the front-end UI needs other icons or images, the icons or images must be stored in the appid subdirectory under this directory (used to isolate the icons that the application depends on), the directory structure is as follows:

 ```
-├── images
+©À©¤©¤ images
-│   ├── appid
+©¦   ©À©¤©¤ appid
-│   │   └── *.svg #Store the icons or images required by the front end
+©¦   ©¦   ©¸©¤©¤ *.svg #Store the icons or images required by the front end
-│   └── icons
+©¦   ©¸©¤©¤ icons
-│       └── appid.png
+©¦       ©¸©¤©¤ appid.png
 ```

 ## 6. Directory config

-> Used to hold some other configuration related to the app; As long as the startup script can load and configure them.
+> Used to hold some other configuration related to the application; As long as the startup script can load and configure them.

-## 7. Multilingual configuration of app name and description
+## 7. Multilingual configuration of application name and description

 > appid.lang, the format is as follows:

 ```
 [zh-cn]
-name = "app name" # app name
+name = "application name" # application name
 auth = "TerraMaster" # developer
-version = 2.4.8 #App version
+version = 2.4.008 #application version
-description = "" #App description
+description = "" #application description

 [zh-hk]
-name = "app name"
+name = "application name"
 auth = "TerraMaster"
-version = 2.4.8
+version = 2.4.008
 descript = ""

 [en-us]
-name = "app name"
+name = "application name"
 auth = "TerraMaster"
-version = 2.4.8
+version = 2.4.008
 descript = ""

 ...and some other languages, here is a list of some of the existing languages: